Lectionary Bible Studies and Sermons

 The ministry of the Spirit

-A believer is not alone in the struggle of life.
+So, a believer is not alone in the struggle of life.
 The Spirit of Christ is beside us all the way, informing, directing and guiding.
-We are therefore, able to face life free from fear.
+We are therefore able to face life free from fear.
 Life may compound at times, but the path to glory is clearly before us because the Master leads us onward.
-Peace therefore surrounds us, even at moments of deepest loss.
-We can rest in the knowledge that Jesus is holding our hand.
+Even at moments of deepest loss his peace surrounds us.
+Let us rest in the knowledge that Jesus is holding our hand.

 Discussion